LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 a familiarity with systems engineering concepts, and a solid foundation in net-centric computing.
 They will also have a firm grasp of current and future effects of the convergence of the telecommunications, media, and information technology sectors.
+Some of the courses can be taken online.

+.. true? dumped for now
     All course work can be completed online, and the online program includes an intensive on-site immersion as a capstone.

 For details about this program, see http://luc.edu/cs/academics/graduateprograms/msit/.